jasonacox/Build-OpenSSL-cURL/README.md

 # Build-OpenSSL-cURL

-Script to build OpenSSL, nghttp2 and libcurl for MacOS (OS X), iOS and tvOS devices (x86_64, armv7, armv7s, arm64).
+Script to build OpenSSL, nghttp2 and libcurl for MacOS (OS X), iOS and tvOS devices (x86_64, armv7, armv7s, arm64 and arm64e).
 Includes patching for tvOS to not use fork() and adds HTTP2 support with nghttp2.

 ## Build
 The `build.sh` script calls the three build scripts below (openssl, nghttp and curl) which pull down the specified release version.
 Versions are specified in the `build.sh` script: